jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Systems with weaker consistency models became popular with the advent of the Internet - where wide-scale webservers had to accommodate large numbers of users.
 To achieve such demands, these systems sacrifice strong consistency for higher availability.

+### Replication Management and Coordination Schema: The Basis Behind Attack Mitigation

+One fundamental challenge for developing reliable distributed systems is to support the cooperation of the distributed devices required to execute a common task - even when some of them are inaccessible (either through communications or system failure).
+To do this, we need to ensure proper ordering of service actions, and to avoid partitioning of distributed resources (in order to facilitate a "coordinated" group of resources).

+One approach (state machine replication)